lareza-farhan-wanaghi/deploy-laravel-starter-and-nextjs-contentful/README.md

    <img src="_resources/Screenshot%202023-08-11%20at%2017.20.01.webp" width="75%"/>

-4. After populating some data, your Contentful dashboard should look like this.
+4. After populating some data, your Contentful dashboard should look similar to this.

    <img src="_resources/Screenshot%202023-08-11%20at%2017.21.27.webp" width="75%"/>